ivannpaz/Chattyi18n/README.md

 - App Quality: ALPHA STAGE
 - Caching: No caching atm, it will blow away your Translation API monthly rate if not careful!
 - App Security: Crap.
 As a matter of fact, don't use this as is!
-It may burn your cat, dog or parrot if seen on sight.
+It may burn your cat, dog or parrot if caught on sight.

 Usage:
 ------